New Apple Patent Imagines an OLED Screen As a Keyboard For MacBooks - Slashdot

 Meh, you'll be wanting a headphone jack next.
 This is Apple being brave.
 Remember how much fun it was to type on a Sinclair ZX81?
 Now Apple are bringing those days back, and it's the future baby.

+Have more courage my young apprentice.
+In time you will learn to be one with the Apple hivemind.

-Typing would be a nightmare (Score:3)
+Typing would be a nightmare (Score:4, Informative)

 I already have trouble with the low-profile keyboards on the new MacBooks.